Maks-Ytka/SelfAssessment/Skills/JavaScript.md

 ## JavaScript

 - Language
-  - Object
+  - Object 🖐️ used
-  - this
+  - this 🖐️ used
-  - arrow function
+  - arrow function 🖐️ used
-  - async function
+  - async function 🖐️ used
-  - call
+  - call 🖐️ used
-  - bind
+  - bind 🖐️ used
-  - apply
+  - apply 🖐️ used
   - instanceof
   - ...spread
   - ...rest
-  - typeof
+  - typeof 🖐️ used
-  - destructuring
+  - destructuring 🖐️ used
-  - generator
+  - generator 🖐️ used
-  - iterator
+  - iterator 🖐️ used
-  - async generator
+  - async generator 🎓 known
-  - async iterator
+  - async iterator 🎓 known
   - chaining
   - optional chaining
   - IIFE